 Your skin isn’t just a simple covering for your body.
 It’s your body’s largest organ.
-At Frisco Medical Center in Dallas, expert dermatologist Luis Palacios, MD, and Jessica Huerta, DO, MS, care for a variety of skin conditions that can affect your appearance and overall health.
-Whether it’s acne, inflammation, or potential skin cancer, Dr. Palacios and Dr. Huerta will work closely with you to treat your skin condition.
+At Frisco Medical Center in Dallas, expert dermatologist Luis Palacios, MD care for a variety of skin conditions that can affect your appearance and overall health.
+Whether it’s acne, inflammation, or potential skin cancer, Dr. Palacios will work closely with you to treat your skin condition.
 If you have a skin problem, call or schedule an appointment online today.

 Dermatology refers to the field of medicine dealing with benign and malignant disorders affecting your skin.
 Dr. Palacios is trained in dermatology and regularly provides preventive skin care, screenings for skin conditions, and dermatologic procedures to treat skin disorders.